mstdokumaci/arraydb/doc/readme.md

 Users also has many users as friends.

-With this model, we want to reach posts of auser as $user['posts'] and writers of apost as $post['writer'].
+With this model, we want to reach posts of a user as $user['posts'] and writers of apost as $post['writer'].
 This is a one-to-many relation.

 We also want to reach liked posts of a user as $user['liked_posts'] and likers of a post as $post['likers'].
 This is a many-to-many relation.